-Relationships Education makes a major contribution to fulfilling both our school's vision statement which is 'Success for All' and the OWN trust mission statement 'Opportunity, Work Together and Nurture".
+Relationships Education makes a major contribution to fulfilling our school's vision statement which is 'Success for All'.
 We seek to achieve this by the implementation of the following core values: Respect, Teamwork, Enthusiasm, Community and Responsibility.
 We work together with enthusiasm to provide a safe and happy learning environment.
 We strive to achieve excellence by encouraging everyone to be the best that they can be.
 We have safeguarding at the heart of our purpose.
 We achieve this through:

-- nurturing a lifelong love of learning through a creative and engaging curriculum - developing responsibility - working together as a team - valuing each individual for their own skills and talents - respecting ourselves and each other - providing our pupils with the tools to report concerns or any form of abuse.
+- Nurturing a lifelong love of learning through a creative and engaging curriculum

+- Developing responsibility

+- Working together as a team

+- Valuing each individual for their own skills and talents

+- Respecting ourselves and each other

 We believe that we can all make a positive contribution to both our community and the wider world.